Dwise8901/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 7. The line of life is a ragged diagonal between duty and desire Write a function that prints the sum of the two diagonals of a square matrix of integers.
 Prototype: void print_diagsums(int *a, int size);

+8. Double pointer, double fun
+Write a function that sets the value of a pointer to a char.
+Prototype: void set_string(char **s, char *to);

+9. My primary goal of hacking was the intellectual curiosity, the seduction of adventure Create a file that contains the password for the crackme2 executable.